-Original: Campus or Department
+Original: Campus or Department Copy: Maintained by organization

 COMPLIANCE CHECKLIST

 The following checklist serves as a guide to help ensure that organizations have complied with the District's Board policies and guidelines, and federal and state regulations governing Booster Clubs and School Support Organizations.
 Additionally, information documented here will help future officers continue with compliance efforts.